by Marcelle Pick, OB/GYN NP

 - Sex hormones.
 Let’s not forget estrogen, progesterone, and testosterone, also known as the minor hormones.
 Adequate levels of estrogen seem to help in hunger regulation, simulating the soothing “full” or satiety effect of serotonin.
 As anyone familiar with premenstrual binges can attest, an imbalance in the ratio between estrogen and progesterone can trigger intense food cravings.
 Add in the negative effects of stress hormones, and one begins to understand why women accumulate abdominal fat during perimenopause.
-For more information, see our articles on weight gain in perimenopause and menopause.
+For more information, see our extensive list of articles in our section about perimenopause and menopause.
 If a woman is testosterone-deficient, which can occur with poor nutrition or during perimenopause, she will have difficulty building muscle mass no matter how much she works out.
 Testosterone production relies on adequate levels of cholesterol, the building block of all sex hormones.
 This is why we so often will not suggest the low fat diet.

 Hormonal balance on every level